 Today, Meadows' elevator is losing its metal covering, as shown in Steve Boyko's recent photos.
 The CP main line has also been reduced to single track.
 During my visit, the elevator was open for business, fronted by double track, and a small station (top photo).

 Marquette at Mi 29 also has a Paterson elevator still standing.
 When I photographed the elevator, it was one of approximately 15 buildings in Marquette.
+Mark Perry documented the beginning of the demolition of the Marquette elevator in September 2013.

 Both the Meadows and Marquette elevators have been recently photographed using some unusual effects.
 The east end of the elevator property included a fertilizer distribution set-up.